mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/OEM Component- Auto_Light-signoff.md

 ![image](https://user-images.githubusercontent.com/101354063/206637463-7d53790e-b779-426a-9310-c4f548f22864.png)

-To Prevent OverCurrent: The design need a fuse of 40mA.
-As shown in figure2.

 ### Summary
-Based on Research, the Auto light from Figure 1, and the Sylvania H13 XtraVision Halogen Headlight Bulb[1], the voltage going through the headlight is 12 volts, and the current is in the range of 4.0 to 4.7 amp.
+The voltage going through the headlight is 12 volts and the current is in the range of 4.0 to 4.7 amp based on research using the auto light diagram from Figure 1 and the Sylvania H13 XtraVision Halogen Headlight Bulb [1].
 Furthermore, based on the information, I gather that the current won't affect the device, but the voltage will.

 | Part   | Cost   | Qty| total|